VismaSolutionsOy/VismaSignApiClient/README.md

 examples of constructing this class.

-There are two different implementations of `IApiRequest` interface which will handle differences between client/partner usage:
+There are two different implementations of `IApiRequest` interface which will handle differences between organization/partner usage:
-1. For client: `ClientApiRequest`
+1. For organization: `OrganizationApiRequest`
 1. For partner: `PartnerApiRequest`

 ## Examples project